- Applying to paediatrics

 Most trainees apply to and start at specialty training level 1, or ST1.
 Each full time equivalent training year is progressively labelled ST1 to ST8.

-Once you are recruited, you are appointed to a place of training run by a Local Education Training Board (LETB) or deanery.
-Health Education England (HEE) hosts the LETBs for England.
-Wales and Northern Ireland and Scotland host their own deaneries.
+Once recruited, you are appointed to a place of training run by a Statutory Education Board (SEB) for either England (HEE), Wales (HEIW), Northern Ireland (NIMDTA) or Scotland (NES).

 Once in post, you are enrolled in a training programme and linked to an educational supervisor.
 This link is shown on RCPCH ePortfolio, our online assessment tool for all trainees.

 Registering for paediatric training

 It is mandatory for paediatricians undergoing run-through training to register with the RCPCH.
 You will also need to apply for membership.